vastdreams/bravada-rdti-fy25/03-filing-documents/FY25-Core-Activities-Complete.md

 **Neurosymbolic retrieval experiments:**
 - Computed precision@5, recall@10 and MRR for each retrieval method.
-- Reviewed sample queries where neurosymbolic hybrid outperformed or underperformed flat vector to understand failure modes.
+- Reviewed sample queries where hybrid outperformed or underperformed flat vector to understand failure modes.
-- Analysed reasoning traces from DeepSeek to understand decision quality.
+- Analysed reasoning traces to understand decision quality.

 **Usage-driven weighting:**
 - Plotted retrieval accuracy and traversal depth by week.